pulp/pulp/docs/sphinx/user-guide/nodes.rst

 repository content synchronization with child nodes.
 If auto-publishing is enabled, a normal repository synchronization will result in publishing this data as well.

+The size of the published data varies based on the number of content units contained in the repository and the amount of metadata included in each unit.
+Each published unit consists of a copy of the metadata and a symlink to the actual file associated with the unit.
+The metadata is stored as gzip-compressed JSON.

 The *Nodes* information can be manually published using the admin client.
 See: the ``node repo publish`` for details.